Variational Sequential Optimal Experimental Design using Reinforcement Learning: Numerical experiment details

-The experiment only involves a single model and was previously studied in \cite{ivanova2021implicit}.
-The SIR model problem aims to estimate the infection rate $\beta$ and the recovery rate $\rho$.
-Given a fixed population of size $N$, each individual starts from a susceptible state $(\tau)$ ($\tau$ is time) to an infected state $I(\tau)$ with rate $\beta$, and then recovers back to the recovered state $R(\tau)$ with rate $\rho$.

-The stochastic versions of SIR is usually defined by a continuous-time Markov chain (CTMC), which can be sampled via the Gillespie algorithm \cite{allen2017}.
-However, this generally yields discrete population states that have undefined gradients.
-We follow \cite{ivanova2021implicit} to an alternative simulation algorithm that uses stochastic differential equations (SDEs), where yields continuous state populations and gradients can be approximated.

-The population state vector is defined to be $\mathbf{X}(\tau) = (S(\tau), I(\tau))^T$, where $R(\tau)$ can be ignored as the population size is fixed.
-The system of Itô SDEs that defines the stochastic SIR model is given by:

-where $\mathbf{f}$ is the drift vector, $\mathbf{G}$ is the diffusion matrix, and $\mathbf{W}(\tau)$ is a vector of independent Wiener processes (also called Brownian motion).
-From \cite{kleinegesse2021gradient}, the drift vector and diffusion matrix are

-Given \cref{eq: sir_sde,eq: drift_diffusion}, we can simulate state populations $\mathbf{X}(\tau)$ by solving the SDE using finite-differencing methods, such as the Euler-Maruyama method.
-For a fair comparison, we follow \cite{ivanova2021implicit} and just use the solutions of \cref{eq: sir_sde} as data and do not consider an additional Poisson observational model that increases the noise in simulated data as suggested in \cite{kleinegesse2021gradient}.

-The PoIs of this example are the logarithmic infection rate $\log{\beta}$ and the logarithmic recovery rate $\log{\rho}$ with the following prior:

-The design variable $d$ is the time $\tau \in [0,100]$ for taking measurements, where the observable is the number of infected people $I(\tau)$. $I(\tau)$ can be obtained by solving \cref{eq: sir_sde}.
-To accelerate the training process, we pre-generate and store 1 million simulations, and access the stored simulations during the training.
-A new set of $3\times 10^{5}$ simulations are used as evaluation data.

-\textbf{Hyperparameters.} The hyperparameters are listed in \cref{tab:hyper_sir}.
-We only use vsOED with TIG formulation since the horizon of this problem is at most $10$.
-For the linear mapping in the output layer of the GMM net, we transform the output of the GMM mean net of the PoI posterior predictor to a range of $[-6, 4]$, and the output of the GMM standard deviation net of the PoI posterior predictor to a range of $[10^{-5}, 0.5]$ for all variables.
-The truncated normal distribution is not used in this case.
+\paragraph{Hyperparameters} \Cref{tab:hyper_sir} presents the hyperparameter settings for this case.
+For the `Linear mapping' in the GMM net, we map the PoI GMM mean to $[-6, 4]$, and PoI GMM standard deviation to $[10^{-5}, 0.5]$.
+The truncated normal distribution is not used.

-\textbf{Training stability.} \Cref{fig:sir_EU_vs_update} presents the training histories for the CES problem, where the solid line and the shaded region are the mean and standard error of 4 replicates with different random seeds.
-Overall, the training of vsOED is highly stable, with consistent performance across different random seeds, except for a dip in the training of vsOED-G-T. \Cref{tab:sir_replicates} presents the evaluation of optimal policies from 4 replicates optimized for horizon $N=10$.
-Each element in the table represents the mean and standard error computed from $3\times 10^{5}$ samples. \Cref{tab:sir_replicates_aggregated} further provides the mean and standard error aggregated from the means of these 4 replicates, further supporting the robustness of vsOED in the SIR problem.

-\textbf{Policies.} \cref{fig:sir_data_policy} shows the trajectories and designs of 3 realizaitons of $(\beta, \rho)$ with different ratios $R=\beta/\rho$.
-Smaller $R$ corresponds to a more spreading design, which aligns with the results in \cite{ivanova2021implicit}.

-More results about the SIR model problem can be found in \cref{sec:sir} in the main paper.